Booking & Payment

 Immigration In Panama

-– You should ensure you separate your luggage into two bags.
+– Separate your luggage into two bags.
 One small ‘day pack’ for what you will need for the time on the boat and your main bag/backpack which will be stowed away.
+The larger luggage should be protected with plastic trash bags

-– You may want to consider taking sea sickness pills much early on departure day for them to start working in advance.
-You should not need them while in the islands.
+– You should consider taking sea sickness pills much early on departure day for them to start working in advance.
 Dramamine is recommend.
 Be sure to buy before leaving Panama City.

 You should separate your belongings for the trip into a smaller bag as your large backpack will be stowed and difficult to reach.
 Here are some suggestions of what to bring along in your smaller luggage.